 We aim to provide a high level of learning and teaching support.
 Through our collection knowledge and professional expertise, we are able to engage with users in a variety of ways:

-Induction sessions - These sessions introduce students to our collections and explain how to make the most of primary sources elsewhere.
-The research room can comfortably hold a group of up to 12-15 and provides an ideal environment for working with rare books; archives and manuscript collections with assistance from our expert staff.
-Where it is impossible to split a group, we can offer similar sessions in teaching rooms, though we find students benefit more from engaging with original materials in the distinctive setting of the research room.
+- Induction sessions - These sessions introduce students to our collections and explain how to make the most of primary sources in their learning.
+The research room provides an ideal environment for working with rare books, archives and manuscript collections with assistance from our expert staff.

-One-to-one sessions with students - We are experienced in working with undergraduate and postgraduate students to help them to develop their ideas for research projects based on our collections.
-We can offer bookable one-to-one sessions, to enable students to discuss their dissertation proposals or research projects and discover what resources are available to support their work.
-These tend to work best as follow-ups to the group sessions where students have been encouraged to discover more.
-Our familiarity of working with students and the resulting feedback we have received from their lecturers has demonstrated the real benefit to them of using archives in their learning experience.
+- One-to-one sessions with students - We are experienced in working with undergraduate and postgraduate students to help them to develop their ideas for research projects based on our collections; as such we can offer bookable one-to-one sessions, to enable students to discuss their dissertation proposals or research projects and discover what resources are available to support their work.

 Pioneer Women: early British modern dancers